dssg/hitchhikers-guide/sources/curriculum/programming_best_practices/reproducible-software/README.md

    - A short description of the project (i.e. the problem you are trying to solve).

 2. The required dependencies to run the software
-   - The can be in the form of a *requirements.txt* file for Python that lists the dependencies and version numbers.
+   - Can be in the form of a *requirements.txt* file for Python that lists the dependencies and version numbers.
    - The system-level dependencies.